Business Processes Automation for Distributed Companies

 A few years ago, as our team expanded, we recognized the need to implement recruitment software.
 We had numerous open positions, and for each one, there was a pool of candidates who went through multiple stages of selection.
 With a growing volume of recruitment data, we realized that we risked losing vital information.
 Conducting recruitment and manually processing data was feasible when we had up to 10 vacancies, but as the number of open positions rose to several dozen, managing the process became challenging, so to address this we initially adopted an off-the-shelf solution optimized for the needs of an IT company.

 In the next stage, we integrated this software with our other IT systems, enabling us to automatically transfer information about a new employee to the accounting department, for instance.
-As of now, we are gearing up for the next phase of recruitment automation.
-As we have grown again, the out-of-the-box solution no longer meets our needs, given its limitations and insufficient functionality, so as a result, we are planning to develop a custom solution.
+Now, we are gearing up for the next recruitment automation phase.
+The out-of-the-box solution no longer meets our needs.
+It has limitations and insufficient functionality.
+As a result, we are planning to develop a custom solution.

 This example illustrates how our own company is evolving and, correspondingly, how our automation requirements are evolving as well.
 As IT experts, it is relatively straightforward for us to determine the methods for automating a business process.
 However, in other industries, the situation may not be as straightforward.